Conformal perturbation theory from open string field theory: Abstract

 \section{Abstract}

-Conformal boundary conditions in two-dimensional conformal field theories manifest lots of mathematical beauty and complexity and in many aspects present uncharted territory.
+Conformal boundary conditions in two-dimensional conformal field theories are still mostly an uncharted territory.
 Even less is known about the relevant boundary deformations that connect them.
-A natural approach to the problem is via conformal perturbation theory, which however becomes quickly intractable and possibly ambiguous.
-Relying on the internal consistency of open string field theory, which has been proven to be a consistent theory of conformal boundary conditions, we show how to construct nearby fixed points of the two-dimensional renormalization group flow triggered by weakly relevant operators.
+A natural approach to the problem is via conformal perturbation theory, which however becomes quickly intractable.
+Using the formalism of open string field theory, we construct the corresponding classical solution, from which we can easily extract the boundary theory data.
 As a simple illustration we calculate the boundary degeneracy $g$ to next-to-leading order for a generic theory.

-{\mathop{\rm Re}\nolimits} {\mathop{\rm Im}\nolimits} {\mathop{\rm bpz}\nolimits} {\mathop{\rm ad}\nolimits} {\mathop{\rm logit}\nolimits} {\mathop{\sim}} {\mathop{\!\stackrel{\leftarrow}{\partial}}\nolimits} {\mathop{\!\stackrel{\rightarrow}{\partial}}\nolimits} {\mathop{\stackrel{\leftarrow}{D}}\nolimits} {\mathop{\stackrel{\rightarrow}{D}}\nolimits} {\mathop{\rm Pexp}\nolimits} {\mathop{\rm \bar{P}exp}\nolimits} {\mathop{\rm Ad}\nolimits} \bra#1{\langle #1 |} \ket#1{|#1 \rangle} \aver#1{\left\langle\, #1 \,\right\rangle} \aaver#1{\left\langle\!\left\langle\, #1 \,\right\rangle\!\right\rangle} \slash#1{\not\!#1} \rdslash{\not\!\partial} \ldslash{\not\!\leftpartial} \ov{\overline} \res#1{\oint\! \frac{d#1}{2\pi i} \,} \half{\frac{1}{2}} [1]{\left\langle #1\right\rangle} [1]{\sqrt{\Omega}#1\sqrt{\Omega}}
+{\mathop{\rm Re}\nolimits} {\mathop{\rm im}\nolimits} {\mathop{\rm bpz}\nolimits} {\mathop{\rm ad}\nolimits} {\mathop{\rm logit}\nolimits} {\mathop{\sim}} {\mathop{\!\stackrel{\leftarrow}{\partial}}\nolimits} {\mathop{\!\stackrel{\rightarrow}{\partial}}\nolimits} {\mathop{\stackrel{\leftarrow}{D}}\nolimits} {\mathop{\stackrel{\rightarrow}{D}}\nolimits} {\mathop{\rm Pexp}\nolimits} {\mathop{\rm \bar{P}exp}\nolimits} {\mathop{\rm Ad}\nolimits} \bra#1{\langle #1 |} \ket#1{|#1 \rangle} \aver#1{\left\langle\, #1 \,\right\rangle} \aaver#1{\left\langle\!\left\langle\, #1 \,\right\rangle\!\right\rangle} \slash#1{\not\!#1} \rdslash{\not\!\partial} \ldslash{\not\!\leftpartial} \ov{\overline} \res#1{\oint\! \frac{d#1}{2\pi i} \,} \half{\frac{1}{2}} [1]{\left\langle #1\right\rangle} [1]{\sqrt{\Omega}#1\sqrt{\Omega}}

 \eps = \epsilon \beps {\bar\epsilon} \be { } \bea { } \bdm { } \ot{\otimes}

 \nn {{\mathbb N}} \zz {{\mathbb Z}} \cc {{\mathbb C}} \rr {{\mathbb R}} \TT {{\mathbb T}} \tr{{\rm tr}} \ii {{\cal I}} \ll {{\cal L}} \dd {{\cal D}} \kk {{\cal K}} \hh {{\cal H}} \aa {{\cal A}} \bb {{\cal B}} \mm {{\cal M}} \oo {{\cal O}} \pp {{\cal P}} \nnn {{\cal N}} \eee {{\cal E}} \ccc {{\cal C}} \sss {{\cal S}} \uu {{\cal U}} \nc {noncommutative } \ncg {noncommutative geometry } \sf {string field } \sft {string field theory } \da {\dagger} \del {\partial} \0{\nonumber} \AA {{\mathbb A}} \QQ {{\mathbb Q}} \XX {{\mathbb X}} \lL {{\mathbb L}} \VV {{\mathbb V}} \BB {{\mathbb B}} \BCFT{{\rm BCFT}} \SFT{{\rm SFT}} \f{{\bar f}} \F{{\mathcal F}} \G{{\mathcal G}} \S{{\mathcal S}} \P{{\mathcal P}} {\mathop{\rm cn}\nolimits} \curlypropag{{-\bar{P}\frac{\mathcal{B}_0}{\mathcal{L}_0}}} \curlypropagnm{{\bar{P}\frac{\mathcal{B}_0}{\mathcal{L}_0}}} [1]{:\mathrel{#1}:} [1]{U_{#1}^{*}U_{#1}} [1]{\left(#1\right)} {\mathop{\rm Tr_\mathcal{V}}\nolimits} \twopt{} \threept{C_{VVV}} \threeptW{C_{VVV'}}